hjmschoonvelde/ess_qta_2024/README.md

 -	**Lab**: Working with strings variables.
 Regular expressions.
 Cleaning a string vector.
 Creating a document-feature matrix.

 - **Readings**:
-  -  Welbers, K., Van Atteveldt, W., & Benoit, K. (2017).
-Text analysis in R. Communication Methods and Measures, 11(4): pp. 245–265.
+  -  Benoit, K., Watanabe, K., Wang, H, Nulty, P., Obeng, A., Müller, & Matsuo, A. (2018).
+Quanteda: An R package for the quantitative analysis of textual data.
+Journal of Open Source Software, 3(30), 774.
   - Baden, C., Pipal, C., Schoonvelde, M. & van der Velden, M.A.G., (2022).
 Three Gaps in Computational Text Analysis Methods for Social Sciences: A Research Agenda.
 Communication Methods and Measures, 16(1): pp. 1–18.

 *Day 3 - July 11*

 -	**Lecture**: Advanced text representations.
-Risks of feature selection with unsupervised models.
+Word embeddings

 -	**Lab**: Importing textual data into R. Introduction to **quanteda** (Benoit _et al._, 2018).
 Inspecting and visualizing a corpus.

 - **Readings**:
-  -  Denny, M.J. & Spirling, A., (2018).
-Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
-Political Analysis, 26(2): pp.168–189.
-  - Benoit, K., Watanabe, K., Wang, H, Nulty, P., Obeng, A., Müller, & Matsuo, A. (2018).
-Quanteda: An R package for the quantitative analysis of textual data.
-Journal of Open Source Software, 3(30), 774.
+  -  Grimmer, J ., Roberts, M.E., and Stewart, B.M.
+(2022).
+Text as Data: A New Framework for Machine Learning and the Social Sciences.
+Princeton: Princeton University Press: chapter 8.
+  - Rodriguez, P.L. and Spirling, A., (2022).
+Word embeddings: What works, what doesn't, and how to tell the difference for applied research.
+The Journal of Politics, 84(1): pp.101–115.

 *Day 4 - July 12*

--	**Lecture**: Comparing documents in a corpus.
-Generating insights by combining linguistic features with social science theories.
+-	**Lecture**: What can we do with dictionaries and how can we validate them?
+Sensitivity and specificity.

 -	**Lab**: Examining similarity and complexity of documents.

 - **Readings**
-  -  Peterson, A. & Spirling, A., (2018).
-Classification accuracy as a substantive quantity of interest: Measuring polarization in Westminster systems.
-Political Analysis, 26(1): pp. 120– 128.
-  - Hager, A. and Hilbig, H., (2020).
-Does public opinion affect political speech?
-American Journal of Political Science, 64(4): pp. 921--937.
+  - Grimmer, J.., Roberts, M.E., and Stewart, B.M.
+(2022).
+Text as Data: A New Framework for Machine Learning and the Social Sciences.
+Princeton: Princeton University Press: chapter 16.
+  - Rauh, C., (2018).
+Validating a sentiment dictionary for German political language–a workbench note.
+Journal of Information Technology & Politics, 15(4): pp.319–343.

 *Day 5 - July 15*

--	**Lecture**: What can we do with dictionaries and how can we validate them?
-Sensitivity and specificity.
+-	**Lecture**: Human coding (or machine coding) and document classification using supervised machine learning.
+Evaluating a classifier.

 -	**Lab**: Categorizing texts using off-the-shelf and home-made dictionaries.
+Using LLMs to do the coding for you.

 - **Readings**:
-  -  Rauh, C., (2018).
-Validating a sentiment dictionary for German political language—a workbench note.
-Journal of Information Technology & Politics, 15(4): pp. 319-343.
-  - S.-O. Proksch, W. Lowe, J. Wäckerle, and S. N. Soroka (2019).
-Multilingual Sentiment Analysis: A New Approach to Measuring Conflict in Legislative Speeches.
-Legislative Studies Quarterly 44(1): pp. 97–131.
+  - Daniel Jurafsky and James H. Martin (2020).
+Speech and Language Processing: An Introduc- tion to Natural Language Processing, Computational Linguistics, and Speech Recognition.
+3rd edition: Chapter 4
+  - Gilardi, F., Alizadeh, M., & Kubli, M. (2023).
+“ChatGPT Outperforms Crowd-Workers for Text-Annotation Tasks”.
+Proceedings of the National Academy of Sciences of the United States of America 120 (3): e2305016120.

 *Day 6 - July 16*

--	**Lecture**: Human coding and document classification using supervised machine learning.
-Evaluating a classifier.

--	**Lab**: Binary classification of documents using a Naïve Bayes classifier.

-- **Readings**:
-  -  Daniel Jurafsky and James H. Martin (2020).
-Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition.
-3rd edition: Chapter 4.
-  - Müller, S., (2020).
-“Media coverage of campaign promises throughout the electoral cycle.”
-Political Communication: pp. 1–23.

-*Day 7 - July 17*

 -	**Lecture**: Supervised, semi-supervised and unsupervised approaches to place text on an underlying dimension.